dondvdlaan/kubernetes-crud-application/README.txt

 - REACT as FE
 - Node.js as BE
 - MySQL as DB
-- Load the Kubernetes files to Minikube and connect to the node via Minikube <IP><fe>:xxx
+- Load the Kubernetes files to Minikube and connect to the node via Minikube service <IP><fe>:xxx

 TODO: